tpwo/pyzet/README.md

 Automatic test coverage is good, but still not ideal at this point, and some commands are only tested manually.
 This is especially true in case of commands that require a user input.

+Most tests directly use pyzet CLI to run various commands, and then their output is compared against expected values. `--config` flag comes in handy there, as it allows to point to different test configs located inside `testing` folder.

 ### GitHub Actions